- Why KWC?

 Kingswood College is committed to reconciliation with Australia’s first peoples, and to playing a part in contributing to better education, opportunities and futures for Indigenous Australians.

 Kingswood College supports the great work undertaken by the Melbourne Indigenous Transition School (MITS) for Indigenous education in Australia, which has the potential to improve educational outcomes for Indigenous students and to create pathways for them to further education.
-Kingswood College in partnership with MITS is working to support Indigenous students to obtain a high-quality education, and we enrol Indigenous students from MITS into Year 8 each year.
+Kingswood College in partnership with MITS is working to support Indigenous students to obtain a high-quality education, and we enrol Indigenous students from MITS into Year 9.